 MEETINGS: PAL meets bi-monthly in September and October and monthly for the remainder of the year.

-ACTIVITIES: A variety of activities which foster a respect for life, and a desire to defend it.
+ACTIVITIES: A variety of activities such as the March for Life, Stand Up for Life Dinner, workshops, movies, speakers and any event or forum which foster a respect for life and a desire to defend.

-MEMBERSHIP: Open to any student who wants to combine excitement with the rigors of science and technology.
+MEMBERSHIP: Open to any student who wants to combine excitement with the rigors of coding and robotics.
 We need all types of talent from all types of girls!
-Bring your creativity, varied skills and differences to the club.
+Bring your creativity, varied skills, and differences to the club.